sparkflows/sparkflows-docs/docs/user-guide/export-import/import-workflows.rst

      :alt: userguide
      :width: 70%

-.. note:: Make sure that data pointed to the workflow JSON File should be available on new instance of Fire Insights where you are importing.
+.. note:: Make sure that data pointed to the workflow JSON File should be available on new instance of Sparkflows where you are importing.